Abolitionism: Abolition of slavery in Haiti (1804)

 The news of the Law of 4 February 1794 that abolished slavery in France and its colonies and the revolution led by Colonel Delgrès sparked another wave of rebellion in Saint-Domingue.
-Although from 1802 Napoleon sent more than 20,000 troops to the island, two-thirds died mostly due to yellow fever.
-He withdrew the remaining 7,000 troops and the black population achieved an independent republic they called Haïti in 1804, which became the first country in the Americas to abolish slavery.
+From 1802 Napoleon sent more than 20,000 troops to the island, two-thirds died, mostly from yellow fever.

 Seeing the failure of the Saint-Domingue expedition, in 1803 Napoleon decided to sell the Louisiana Territory to the United States.

 The French governments initially refused to recognize Haïti.
 It forced the nation to pay a substantial amount of reparations (which it could ill afford) for losses during the revolution and did not recognize its government until 1825.

 France was a signatory to the first multilateral treaty for the suppression of the slave trade, the Treaty for the Suppression of the African Slave Trade (1841), but the king, Louis Philippe I, declined to ratify it.

-Second abolition (1848) and subsequent events
+Second abolition (1848)

 On 27 April 1848, under the Second Republic (1848–1852), the decree-law written by Victor Schœlcher abolished slavery in the remaining colonies.
 The state bought the slaves from the colons (white colonists; Békés in Creole), and then freed them.

+Final abolition (1903) and subsequent events

-At about the same time, France started colonizing Africa and gained possession of much of West Africa by 1900.
+At about the same time, France started colonizing Africa and had gained possession of much of West Africa by 1900.
 In 1905, the French abolished slavery in most of French West Africa.
 The French also attempted to abolish Tuareg slavery following the Kaocen Revolt.
-In the region of the Sahel, slavery has however long persisted.
+In the region of the Sahel, slavery has long persisted.

+The abolition wasn't strictly put in place.
+Several french territories kept practising slavery until 1904 as was the case in Senegal or 1894 in Soudan.
+The abolition was not strictly enforced.

 Passed on 10 May 2001, the Taubira law officially acknowledges slavery and the Atlantic slave trade as a crime against humanity.
 10 May was chosen as the day dedicated to recognition of the crime of slavery.